Filtered Spectral Projection for Quantum Principal Component Analysis

-Quantum principal component analysis (qPCA) is one of the foundational ideas in quantum machine learning (QML) because it connects quantum linear-algebra methods to dimensionality reduction, feature extraction, and covariance-structure analysis in high-dimensional data.\cite{lloyd2014quantum,lloyd2013quantum,gordon2022covariance,he2022low,lin2019improved} Its importance is both conceptual and algorithmic: qPCA helped establish the view that quantum states can be treated as computational objects for learning tasks, rather than merely measured as passive outputs.\cite{lloyd2014quantum}

-Spectral primitives are central to quantum algorithms for learning, tomography, and simulation, with qPCA as a canonical example.
-The original Lloyd--Mohseni--Rebentrost construction shows that copies of a density matrix can be used to implement $e^{-i\rho t}$ and, via phase estimation, extract principal eigendirections in quantum form.\cite{lloyd2014quantum} This viewpoint remains foundational because it reframes a quantum state as an active resource in its own analysis.
+Principal component analysis (PCA) is among the most widely used primitives in classical data analysis, underpinning dimensionality reduction, covariance estimation, and feature extraction across scientific computing and machine learning.\cite{golub2013matrix} In the quantum setting, PCA acquires new significance: a quantum state can encode high-dimensional data through amplitude encoding, and the covariance structure of an ensemble of such states is captured by a density operator $\rho$ that is both the object of analysis and a computational resource.
+Quantum principal component analysis (qPCA) is one of the foundational ideas in quantum machine learning (QML) because it connects quantum linear-algebra methods to dimensionality reduction, feature extraction, and covariance-structure analysis in high-dimensional data.\cite{lloyd2014quantum,lloyd2013quantum,gordon2022covariance,he2022low,lin2019improved} Its importance is both conceptual and algorithmic: the seminal Lloyd--Mohseni--Rebentrost construction shows that copies of a density matrix can be used to implement $e^{-i\rho t}$ and, via phase estimation, extract principal eigendirections in quantum form,\cite{lloyd2014quantum} reframing quantum states as active resources in their own analysis.

-At the same time, two limitations have become increasingly clear.
-First, estimation-first pipelines inherit precision overhead from phase resolution and can become fragile when useful eigenvalues are uniformly compressed in magnitude, even at fixed ordering.\cite{lloyd2014quantum,nghiem2025new} Second, complexity claims based on idealized state-preparation access must be interpreted carefully: dequantization results show that part of the apparent exponential advantage can come from the access model rather than from a fundamentally different objective.\cite{tang2021} Together, these points motivate a sharper formulation of the task before choosing the spectral primitive.

-Our starting observation is that many qPCA-motivated applications are projection tasks, not eigenvalue-estimation tasks.
-In near-degenerate regimes, individual leading eigenvectors are unstable and basis-dependent, whereas the dominant invariant subspace is stable and operationally meaningful.
-A projection-targeted method should therefore prioritize overlap amplification onto that subspace and avoid explicit dependence on global eigenvalue magnitude.